Free Image Resizer — Processed in Your Browser

-Resize images to specific dimensions, a percentage of the original, or a maximum width or height — all inside your browser.
-No uploads, no account, no server.
+Resize images to specific dimensions, a percentage of the original, or a maximum width or height inside your browser.
 Your image stays on your device throughout.

 Your files stay on your device for this tool.
-We don't receive, store, or transmit your file contents.
+We do not intentionally collect or store file contents processed locally here.

-Drop an image here or click to upload
+Drop an image here or choose from your device

 JPG, PNG, WebP, GIF — single image